Project Atrium: Rafael Lozano-Hemmer

 oneColumn

 As with previous biometric art projects by Lozano-Hemmer, the piece is a call to think of the human body as a continuum with the environment around us.
-The skin is not the limit of our body but rather its visible limit: sound, smell, heat, air/breath, and even chemical signals, are constantly being interchanged across what is incorrectly described as the boundary between the public and the private.
-Written and oral language, actions, movement, and exteroception are examples of other manifestations of our extension into our surroundings, as are the resulting buildings, songs, and artworks, but also the environmental degradation and the Anthropocene in general.
+The skin is not the limit of our body but only its visible limit.
+Sound, smell, heat, air/breath, biological waste, and even chemical signals in the form of pheromones are constantly seeping in and out across our body's visible limits, our skin, which is incorrectly described as the boundary between the public and the private.
+Written and oral language, actions, movement, exteroception, are examples of other manifestations of our extension into our surroundings, as are the resulting buildings, songs, environmental decimation, artworks, and the Anthropocene in general.

 Sponsors